-Pet poop seems pretty harmless, like compost, but actually, it’s not.
+Pet poop might seem pretty harmless, like compost, but it’s not.
 Animal feces left on the ground gets picked up by stormwater runoff and washed into ditches or storm drains, untreated, which means that it ends up polluting local streams, Bear Creek, and the Rogue River.
-This animal waste contaminates water by carrying bacteria (like E. coli), viruses, and parasites that threaten the health of humans and wildlife.
-It also fertilizes the water because it contains nutrients that feed algae and other weeds, creating green, cloudy water.
-Yuck!
-Who wants to swim in that?
-And fish do not want to live in it.
+This waste contaminates water by carrying bacteria (like E. coli), viruses, and parasites that threaten the health of humans and wildlife.
+It also fertilizes the water because it contains nutrients that feed algae and other weeds, leading to green, cloudy water.
 The increased algae and weeds take oxygen from the water as they decay, which harms aquatic life and can kill fish outright by suffocation.
 By pledging to pick up and disposing of pet waste, you commit to reducing pollution in our local streams, that’s Stream Smart!

 Other people have committed to picking up and disposing of their pet waste and preventing it from contaminating our streams and our communities.